DavidssonDui/Text-Augmented-Reduced-Form-and-Structural-Estimation-of-Corporate-Debt/README.md

 **Replication package for Davidsson (2026)**

-This repository contains the complete code, data construction pipeline, and writeup for ECON 622.
-The paper extends Hennessy and Whited (2007) with a text-informed bond pricing channel and documents that FinBERT-based 10-K sentiment predicts corporate default while dictionary-based (Loughran-McDonald) measures do not.
+The paper extends Hennessy and
+Whited (2007) with a text-informed bond pricing channel and documents that FinBERT-based 10-K sentiment predicts corporate default while dictionary-based (Loughran-McDonald) measures do not.